bor0/gidti/manuscript/chapter5.md

 data Tree = Leaf | Node Nat Tree Tree
 ```

-Which states that a tree is defined as one of:
+This definition states that a tree is defined as one of:

 1. `Leaf`, which has no values
 1. `Node`, which holds a number and points to two other trees (which can be either `Node`s or `Leaf`s)